JTN22/Android-App-Development/Catalina Island Boat Express App/README.md

-# Case Project: Catalina Island Boat Express App
+# ⛴️ Case Project: Catalina Island Boat Express App

-Requirements Document <br /> <br />
-Application title: Catalina Island Boat Express App <br />
+**📝 Application Title:** Catalina Island Boat Express App
-Purpose: Catalina Express has 30 daily departures between Long Beach and Catalina Island.
-Create a simple app that determines how many boat tickets the user needs and whether the ticket is for going to Catalina Island or heading back to Long Beach.
-The app displays the total price for the fare in one direction. <br />
+**🎯 Purpose:** Catalina Express has 30 daily departures between Long Beach and Catalina Island.
+This app determines how many boat tickets the user needs and whether the trip is to Catalina Island or back to Long Beach.
+It displays the total fare for a one-way trip.
-Algorithms: <br />
+**🧠 Algorithms:**
-1. The app displays a title; an image; and a Text Field, Spinner, and Button control.
-The two options in the Spinner control include To Catalina Island and To Long Beach.
-Each single passenger ticket is $34 for one way. <br />
+1. The app displays a title, an image, a `TextField`, `Spinner`, and `Button` control.
+   - Spinner options: "To Catalina Island" and "To Long Beach"
+   - Each one-way passenger ticket: **$34**
-2. When the user taps or clicks the Button control, the number of tickets and the total cost of the fare is displayed. <br />
+2. When the user taps the button, the app displays the number of tickets and the total fare.

+> 📚 *Note: This case project is from the 3rd edition (2016) of "Android Boot Camp for Developers Using Java" by Corinne Hoisington.
+Fare rates or destinations may have changed—feel free to verify with current Catalina Express pricing.*